ForestOfLight/skyoobguide/docs/clipping.md

 Various Emotes
 {: .label .label-green }

-{: .new }
-> This entry has been updated for the 0.19.1 patch!

 When the bottom player of a piggyback stack does a [sustained emote](../terms-and-methods/#sustained-emotes), the position of the center of their player changes, so the other players on their back move with them.
 Since these emotes can bring that player's [collision box](../terms-and-methods/#collision-boxes) out of bounds, the players on their back will be taken out of bounds as well!
 These players need only to dismount to go out of bounds.
 This clip is super useful for getting through all sorts of collision boxes.
 The best emote to use for this clip is the play dead (faint) emote, though others like point and come are also quite effective.
 It’s a good idea to have warp unlocked with your friend as well since this doesn't let the bottom player clip.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/ukn0vt?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. Piggyback on a friend.
-1. Have them line up to a collision box where an emote would make them clip through it.
+2. Have them line up to a collision box where an emote would make them clip through it.
    1. Play dead makes them fall to the right, so line them up with a wall or an uphill slope on the right.
-1. Have them use the their emote of choice.
+3. Have them use the their emote of choice.
-1. You (on their back) will be inside the wall, just hop off!
+4. You (on their back) will be inside the wall, just hop off!
-1. If you can offer your friend your hand, that will bring them to you--otherwise, they can warp.
+5. If you can offer your friend your hand, that will bring them to you--otherwise, they can warp.

 {: .note }
 > The game will attempt to reset your positon when you jump off your friend's back, but that can easily be worked-around by just moving further out of bounds when getting off.